jrosen48/utk-homepage/content/post/2023-03-24-learning-analytics-in-stem-education-research-institute-is-accepting-applications-for-the-2023-cohort/index.md

 ---
-title: Learning Analytics in STEM Education Research Institute is Accepting Applications for the 2023 cohort
+title: The Learning Analytics in STEM Education Research Institute is Accepting Applications for the 2023 cohort
 author: ''
 date: '2023-03-24'